Second screen: Analysis

-Conference and business meeting organizers are now incorporating second screens to deepen audience engagement.
-According to "2014 Trend Tracker", the second screen phenomenon is a significant and growing trend.
+Conference and business meeting organizers may also incorporate second screens to deepen audience engagement.
+According to the "2014 Trend Tracker", the second screen phenomenon is a significant and growing trend.
 "Attendees are so glued to their devices, even while watching a live presentation (or at home, on television) that marketers are supplying them with a simultaneous engagement tool they can access on that device," says Robin Stanley, VP-design and creative at GES.
-Software tools allow conference session presenters to share slides and presentations in real-time, so attendees can follow on with their device in hand."
-Second screen technology at conferences transforms the attendees' personal devices into an integral part of the event experience and turns conference attendees from passive listeners into active followers who engage with the speaker and other participants.
+"Software tools allow conference session presenters to share slides and presentations in real-time, so attendees can follow on with their device in hand."
+Second screen technology at conferences can be an integral part of the event experience by allowing conference attendees to engage with the speaker and other participants.

 Applications

 Many applications designed for the second screen give another form of interactivity to the user and another way to sell advertising content.
 Second screening may also involve applications not formally connected to the primary entertainment.
 Some examples include: